ebzzry/ebzzry.github.io/src/kvm.md

 One of the first things that you need to do is to enable [Hardware-assisted virtualization](https://en.wikipedia.org/wiki/Hardware-assisted_virtualization), also called accelerated virtualization, in your hardware.
-If your CPU was made before 2006, chances are, this feature won't be present on your chip.
+If your CPU was made before 2006, chances are, this feature won’t be present on your chip.
 Also, take note that this step is not compulsory to make use of the virtualization solution described in this post, but it will _significantly_ speed things up.
 To enable accelerated virtualization,